telerik/reporting-docs/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/bind-to-data-table.md

 ---
-title: How to Bind to a DataTable
+title: Bind to a DataTable
-page_title: How to Bind to a DataTable
+page_title: Binding ObjectDataSource to a DataTable
-description: How to Bind to a DataTable
+description: "Learn how to Bind a Telerik Reporting ObjectDataSource component to a DataTable after creating it with code."
 slug: telerikreporting/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/how-to/how-to-bind-to-a-datatable
 tags: how,to,bind,to,a,datatable
 published: True
-position: 1
+position: 11
 previous_url: /object-data-source-how-to-bind-to-data-table
 ---

-# How to Bind to a DataTable
+# Binding ObjectDataSource Component to a DataTable

-The following example illustrates how to use a __DataTable__ as the        source for an __ObjectDataSource__ component.
+The following example illustrates how to use a `DataTable` as the source for an `ObjectDataSource` component.
 The code below additionally creates a calculated field that can be used in the report definition in the same way as a regular field.
+The example demonstrates also how to configure the report to use the `ObjectDataSource` and how to preview it in the Windows Forms Report Viewer.

 {{source=CodeSnippets\CS\API\Telerik\Reporting\ObjectDataSourceSnippets.cs region=HowToBindToDataTableSnippet}}
 {{source=CodeSnippets\VB\API\Telerik\Reporting\ObjectDataSourceSnippets.vb region=HowToBindToDataTableSnippet}}